SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 - Acting upon the data

 .. note::
-   For this tutorial, I will be referring the IP addresses as ``hisock.utils.get_local_ip()``.
-In reality, you will most likely use a hard-coded IP address from a user input.
+   For this tutorial, I will be referring the IP addresses as ``hisock.get_local_ip()``.
+In reality, you will most likely use a hard-coded IP address or a user input.

 .. note::
    When I refer to "a way to identify the client", I am talking about either: